J.P. Crawford Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).
+- Guardians pitchers combined to allow 172 total home runs last year (1.1 per game).
+That ranked 15th in baseball.

-- Gaddis will make his first start of the season for the Guardians.
+- Civale will take the mound to start for the Guardians, his first this season.

-- In his last appearance on Thursday, Sept.
-15, the 24-year-old right-hander, started and went four innings against the Chicago White Sox.
+- The 27-year-old righty started and threw a third of an inning when he last appeared Tuesday, Oct.
+18 against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.